akshatamohanty/akshatamohanty.github.io/notes/_posts/2019-05-14-how-google-works.md

 ---
-title: "How Google Works"
+title: "[book review] How Google Works, Eric Schmidt and Jon Rosenberg"
 author: "Eric Schmidt and Jon Rosenberg"
 type: "Book Review"
 description: My take-aways from this wonderful insight into the culture of Google
 date: 2019-05-16
-layout: posts/default
+layout: posts/blog
 tags:
   - google
   - leadership